MURRAY COUNTY

 Notes About Existing Stations...

-Avoca (CSt.M&O) - The original location of this depot was on the north side of 2nd Street, on the west side of the tracks.
+Avoca (CSt.PM&O) - The original location of this depot was on the north side of 2nd Street, on the west side of the tracks.
+It was moved in the 1960s.

-Currie (CSt.M&O) - The original location of this station was on the west side of Mill Street (now 200th Avenue), on the south side of the tracks.
+Currie (CSt.PM&O) - The original location of this station was on the west side of Mill Street (now 200th Avenue), on the south side of the tracks.

 Fulda (CM&St.P) - This Eastlake-style station was moved a short distance to its current location in 1901.
 As it was built in 1880, it may have been built by the Southern Minnesota RR or the CM&St.P as the latter purchased the former during that same year.